We'd love to hear from you!

-Major corporate, organizational, and individual funding support for the 2022 Tennessee Arts Academy is generously provided by:
+Major corporate, organizational, and individual funding support for the 2022 Tennessee Arts Academy was generously provided by

 Significant sponsorship, scholarship, and event support for the 2022 Tennessee Arts Academy is generously provided by Community Foundation of Middle Tennessee; Rena Ellzy; Morel Enoch; Solie Fott; Bobby Jean Frost, in memory of Karen Frost; Germantown Performing Arts Center; Dorothy M. Gillespie Foundation; Patricia Hudson; Lingner Gift Fund, in memory of Marilee Stites; Novamet Specialty Products Corporation; Pinnacle Financial Partners; Amy Savell, in memory of Sara and Las Savell; Theatrical Rights Worldwide; Jeanette and Bill Watkins; and Watkins College of Art at Belmont University.

 Tennessee Arts Academy Foundation is being supported, in whole or in part, by federal award number SLFRP5534 awarded to the State of Tennessee by the U.S. Department of Treasury.